Serious incident reporting guidelines

 Reporting alleged criminal acts

-It is an expectation that disability services providers report alleged criminal activity to the police as soon as possible once being made aware of the allegation.
+It is an expectation that attendant care service providers report alleged criminal activity to the police as soon as possible once being made aware of the allegation.

 Reporting to the Coroner